gammasoft71/xtd/docs/internal/xtd_explanations.md

 * No defines for constants and no macros for functions or event logging.
 * All classes must be in namespaces.
 * No global but rather static classes.
-* No functions outside of jump classes to extend std.
+* No functions outside of classes except for extend std.
 * Native controls if no theme defined.
 However, controls must be able to support predefined themes or themes created by the developer himself.
 * Controls must be paintable by the user.
 * Close to the std.